 The result is an urgent and cohesive full-length statement, drawing on influences from the high drama indie-rock of Deerhunter, Total Control’s post-punk tenacity, and the woozy grooves of BEAK>.
 “Avoidance” instantly ramps up the intensity with a nagging synth line and screeching violins from Laura Reid, a member of the Calgary Philharmonic Orchestra.
 Its lyrics introduce the album’s themes of alienation, feeling abandoned but also culpable, with Resnik describing the song as “a stranded panic anthem.”
 The ’90s rock sound of “Glue'' shows off an entirely different side of Sunglaciers’ sonic personality, merging triumphant Walkmen-esque trumpets with a ripping guitar solo from VanGaalen.
 “Draw Me In” toys with the formula to the greatest degree, as a sputtering Four Tet-inspired dance beat propels Resnik’s vulnerable lyrics about untying the noose of depression during his darkest days.

 “The bulk of this album came together during the pandemic and the changing of gears that we had to do,” says Resnik.
 “I was out of work and Mathieu was working half as much as usual, so we had lots of time on our hands.
 We flipped a switch and started playing music every day.
 It’s a good indicator of how we were writing at the time while we wrapped our heads around some new gear and saw what came out of it.
-Essentially, we took all of our favourite musical tendencies and put them together.
-We were listening to a lot of McCartney II at the time and loved how eclectic it was, which led to us mirroring that vibe.”
+Essentially, we took all of our favourite musical tendencies and mashed them up into one thing.”

 - Jesse Locke